D'Addario & Company, Inc.

 Rights of data subjects

-You have the following rights, where provided under applicable law, regarding your information (each of which are subject to various exceptions and limitations):
+You have the following rights, where provided under applicable European data protection law, regarding your information (each of which are subject to various exceptions and limitations):

 1. The right to be informed: You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
 This is why we are providing you with the information in this Policy.